f5devcentral/f5-agility-labs-xc/docs/class2/lab6.rst

 This multi-phase protection system includes detection, alerting, and mitigation.

-**Detection**.
-A continuously evolving signal set allows CSD to understand when scripts on web pages start reading PII or exhibit signs of exfiltration.
+* **Detection**: A continuously evolving signal set allows CSD to understand when scripts on web pages start reading PII or exhibit signs of exfiltration.

-**Alerting**.
-CSD generates timely alerts on malicious changes in behavior of scripts, provided by a continuously improving Analysis Engine.
+* **Alerting**: CSD generates timely alerts on malicious changes in behavior of scripts, provided by a continuously improving Analysis Engine.
   The Analysis Engine contains a machine learning component for accurate and informative analysis and provides details on the behavior of malicious script to help troubleshoot and identify the root cause.

-**Mitigation**.
-CSD detects threats in real-time and provides enforcement with one-click mitigation.
+* **Mitigation**: CSD detects threats in real-time and provides enforcement with one-click mitigation.
   CSD leverages the same obfuscation and signal technology as F5® Distributed Cloud Bot Defense, delivering unparalleled efficacy.